 Mike Birbiglia, stand-up comic and filmmaker, has a particularly vulnerable yet effective method for improving his craft.
 While working on his screenplay for Don’t Think Twice, he regularly invited all of his friends—all writers and comedians themselves—over for a pizza dinner.
 While his guests ate, Mike read his screenplay aloud and welcomed honest feedback.
 While brutal and maybe a bit demoralizing, he later said of those sessions, “Worst case scenario: in the end, everybody gets pizza.”

 Alone, you’re only so good.
 There are many like you, and many more who are better than you.
 But add another creator to your mix, and suddenly your single source quality is doubled.
 Your chance of making fatal mistakes is lessened.
 Accountability is enforced.
-A creator who chooses to collaborate is one that smothers ego and ensures quality.
+A creator who collaborates is one that smothers ego and ensures quality.
 And in the end, your creations win for it.

 But before you invite all of your friends over for pizza to read your latest screenplay, think hard about who you’re seeking feedback from.
 As a creator, it might be in your best interest to surround yourself with those who are apathetic towards your creations and don’t mind telling you when your new short story just isn’t doing anything for them.
 After all, one of the greatest pleasures you can experience as a creator is to stir those who are difficult to stir.